bplmaps/lmec-main-site/content/about/jobs/librarian-or-assistant-curator.md

 ### Remote options and residency requirement

-The Assistant Director will be expected to work primarily in-person at the Central Library in Copley Square, at 700 Boylston St. in Boston.
+The Librarian or Curator will be expected to work primarily in-person at the Central Library in Copley Square, at 700 Boylston St. in Boston.
 After an initial transitional period, 1--2 days of remote work per week may be possible by approval from supervisors.